 Credit scores can be the difference between being approved and denied for a mortgage, auto loan, or new credit card.
 Your credit history also determines your rates, and having excellent credit can easily save you tens of thousands of dollars on a mortgage.

 The three major credit reporting bureaus are TransUnion, Equifax, and Experian.
 By law, each has to give you a completely free credit report at annualcreditreport.com.
 Learn more about your credit and how to get a free credit score at this guide to credit.

 - On-time and late payments are recorded on your credit report and influence your credit score

 - A good credit score can save you tens of thousands of dollars on a mortgage

 - You can get free credit reports from each bureau by law at annualcreditreport.com

 How Credit Card Rewards Work

 Now that you know the basics to keep yourself out of trouble with credit, let’s look at the good stuff: credit card rewards.
 The best credit cards, generally reserved for people with good to excellent credit, offer valuable rewards for your everyday purchases.

-Rewards are commonly earned either as cash back or miles and points.
+Cash bank or miles or points are common rewards.
 Cash back works as you would expect.
 You typically see 1%-2% cash back for all of your purchases.
 Some cards offer bonuses where you can earn limited cash back in the 5%-10% range depending on the card.